Data is the lifeblood of most businesses today.

 There are multiple different data enrichment platforms out there that you can use that handle a lot of the heavy lifting for you.

-They’re able to pull from third-party data sources of their own, giving you that perfectly merged and enriched data without someone on your team needing to use scraping methods (which can get you kicked off different platforms) or spending hours combing through lead’s LinkedIn accounts.
+They’re able to pull from third-party data sources of their own, giving you that perfectly merged and enriched data without someone on your team needing to use scraping methods (which can get you kicked off different platforms) or spending hours combing through the lead’s LinkedIn accounts.

 How Breadcrumbs Can Help